There are three important lessons learned in Miami. Every January, I head to Florida.

-- One that Shawna K does is she tries to have alcoholic drinks that have calorie-free mixes in them.
+- Try to consume alcoholic drinks that have calorie-free mixes in them.
 By doing this, you decrease your calories from the alcoholic drink by about a half.
-The best drink that I had when I was in Miami was a pineapple infused vodka.
+The best drink that I had when I was in Miami was pineapple infused vodka.
 It was incredible.

 - When you head out of town, head to the gift shop or the local corner store and get some raw almonds.
-They are a nice light snack when traveling and they won’t pull you over in customs for having them if you end up bringing them back.
+They are a nice light snack when traveling.

-- A nice afternoon snack is to have a tea with a spoon full of cup of coconut oil and beef gelatin.
+- A nice afternoon snack is to have a tea with a spoon full of coconut oil and beef gelatin.
 I have not tried this yet but I am looking forward to giving this a go.

-- Another one that I learned was try to have a glass of water after every alcoholic drink.
-This will hydrate you back up, fill you up, decrease the effects of the alcohol and decrease how much you end up drinking.
+- Try to have a glass of water after every alcoholic drink.
+This will rehydrate you, fill you up, decrease the effects of the alcohol and decrease how much you end up drinking.

 2. I Also Learned in Miami that You Can’t Beat Working and Walking with Friends

 I have been a part of a fitness info mastermind for about 5 years.
 We meet up every few months and over those 5 years, I have built a number of great friendships.

 It is always great to meet up with those friends and chat, especially while walking in Miami…

-When I go to conferences, courses, seminars, meetings, etc I try to focus on enjoying the moment, connecting with old friends, meeting new friends and giving all of the technology stuff and work a little bit of a break.
+When I go to conferences, courses, seminars, meetings, etc I try to focus on enjoying the moment, connecting with old friends, meeting new friends and giving all of the technology and work a little bit of a break.
 All that other stuff can wait until I get back home.
 I learned this lesson in Miami.